 10 benefits of email marketing

-Email marketing is utilised by thousands of businesses of all sizes across the globe.
-Those who are unfamiliar with this method of advertising may not immediately understand why it is so popular amongst companies in a variety of industries – but here are ten reasons why email marketing is seen by many as vital marketing tool.
+Email marketing is used by thousands of businesses of all sizes across the globe.
+Those who are unfamiliar with this method of marketing may not immediately understand why it is so popular amongst companies in a variety of industries – but here are ten reasons why email marketing is seen by many as the most effective marketing channel.

 9. Target fans of your brand

 Email marketing is one of the only channels that consumers ask to receive.
-The majority of businesses utilising the platform only send messages to those who have signed up to receive them.
+The majority of businesses using the platform only send messages to those who have signed up to receive them.
 This can allow for much higher conversion rates as a business is only targeting those who already have an interest in their brand.
 It is, of course, possible to send unsolicited email marketing messages, but this is only likely to annoy consumers and result in a damaged brand image.
 As a company that offers email marketing software, we strongly suggest that you don’t use purchased lists for your email marketing – the results you’ll see from growing your list and acquiring customers organically will lead for far stronger results.

 Most marketing professionals would happily pay to ensure they were only spending money targeting those who were interested in their brand.
 Email marketers can go one step further though, by only sending emails to subscribers who meet certain criteria.